dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 1. Define the first, second, and third cosmic velocities, explaining their physical meaning.
 2. Analyze the mathematical derivations and parameters affecting these velocities.
+3. Calculate and visualize these velocities for different celestial bodies like Earth, Mars adn Jupyter.
-3. Discuss their importance in space exploration, including launching satellites, missions to other planets, and potential interstellar travel.<span style="text-decoration: line-through;">PODMIEŃ trzeci z czwartym punktem!!!!!</span>
+4. Discuss their importance in space exploration, including launching satellites, missions to other planets, and potential interstellar travel.
-4. <span style="text-decoration: line-through;">Optional: </span>Create a simulation to calculate and visualize these velocities for different celestial bodies <span style="text-decoration: line-through;">(e.g., Earth, Moon, Mars).</span> like Earth, Moon, and Mars.

 ---

+#### Deliverables:

+1. A Markdown document with Python script or notebook implementing the simulations.
+2. A detailed explanation of the subjects.
+3. Graphical representations of escape velocities and cosmic velocities for various celestial bodies.

 ### Problem 3